Mookie Betts Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- Gallen takes the mound for his first start of the season for the Diamondbacks.
+- Kelly starts for the first time this season for the Diamondbacks.

-- The 27-year-old right-hander started and threw five innings when he last appeared on Tuesday, Oct.
-4 against the Milwaukee Brewers.
+- The 34-year-old righty started and threw six innings in his last appearance on Wednesday, Oct.
+5 against the Milwaukee Brewers.

 © 2023 Data Skrive.
 All rights reserved.